On the Resistance of Nearest Neighbor to Random Noisy Labels: Preliminaries

-the conditional probability w.r.t. distribution $\D$.
-In this work, we assume that $\eta(\x)$ is $L$-Lipschitz for some constant $L>0$, that is,

 Intuitively, this assumption implies that two instances are likely to have similar labels if they are close to each other, and such assumption has been taken in classification~\citep{Cover:Hart1967,Shalev-Shwartz:Ben-David2014}.
-It is well-known \citep{Devroye:Gyorfi:Lugosi1996} that the Bayes classifier, which minimizes classification error, is given by
+For a hypothesis \(h\colon\X\to\Y\), we define the classification error with respect to distribution \(\D\) as